 The second main feature of our approach is that it is based on matching.
 Specifically, we generate pseudo-observations from the latent variables so that the Euclidean distance between the model's predictions and their matched counterparts in the data is minimized.
 The model predictions are computed as independent combinations of the pseudo latent observations.
 This "observation matching" estimation approach can be interpreted as a nonparametric counterpart to (simulated) method-of-moments estimators, which are commonly used in parametric econometric models.
-Our nonparametric approach, which amounts to mini-
+Our nonparametric approach, which amounts to minimizing a quadratic Wasserstein distance between empirical distribution functions, exploits